Werenode/IOTPAY_guide/README.md

 Clicking on a VC card opens a detailed panel where you can:
 -	Edit the name or description of the VC
 -	Delete the VC
-- View a transaction/event table, listing all on-chain actions related to this VC’s identifier
+- View a transaction/event table, listing all on-chain actions related to this VC's identifier

 This allows full lifecycle management of VCs directly through the Dashboard.